commonexploits/winocphc/README.txt

 WinOCPHC - Windows Offline Common Password Hash Checker

 ============================================

 Auto review Windows Password hashes and compare looking for common password, disabled and previous passwords.

+Useful for reviewing domain controller or local Windows password hashes.
+Will highlight common passwords used between users.
+This can assist finding missing processes during a pen test, such as the Helpdesk configuring new users with all the same passwords and not forcing them to change the password at next login.
+Also things like no regular passwords changes or users being allowed to reset their passwords to previous values.

+Ths script does not crack or attempt to crack hashes, it simply is an easy way to highlight issues.
+Often I find standard domain users have the same password set as domain administrators.

 Developed by Daniel Compton